-We believe the estimates and judgments involved in our warrant liability, research and development accruals, share-based compensation and income taxes have the greatest potential impact on our condensed consolidated financial statements, and consider these to be our critical accounting policies and estimates.
+We believe the estimates and judgments involved in estimating the fair value of our warrant liability which expired in April 2017, R&D accruals, share-based compensation and income taxes have the greatest potential impact on our unaudited condensed consolidated financial statements, and consider these to be our critical accounting policies and estimates.

-Our significant accounting policies are more fully described in Note 2 to our condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. We believe there have been no material changes to our critical accounting policies and use of estimates as disclosed in our Annual Report on Form 10-K for the fiscal year ended March 31, 2017, filed with the SEC on June 14, 2017.
+Our significant accounting policies are more fully described in Note 2 to our audited consolidated financial statements included in our Annual Report on Form 10-K. We believe there have been no material changes to our critical accounting policies and use of estimates as disclosed in our Annual Report on Form 10-K for the fiscal year ended March 31, 2017, filed with the SEC on June 14, 2017.